Trusted WordPress tutorials, when you need them most.

 If you’d prefer written instructions, then just keep reading.

-Method 1: Clean Up WordPress Media Library Using Media Cleaner (Quick and Easy)
+Method 1: Clean Up the WordPress Media Library Using Media Cleaner (Quick and Easy)

-The easiest way to find and remove unnecessary media files is by using the Media Cleaner plugin.
+The easiest way to find and remove unnecessary media files on your WordPress site is by using Media Cleaner.
 This straightforward plugin is the best choice if you want to quickly scan your library and remove any unnecessary images.

-The first thing you need to do is install and activate the Media Cleaner plugin.
+First, you need to install and activate the Media Cleaner plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

 Upon activation, head over to Meow Apps » Media Cleaner to analyze your WordPress media library.